suren-m/cw/labs/02_kubernetes/06_jobs.md

 ## Setup

-* Create a directory called `jobs` within `cw_labs/kubernetes` directory and `cd` into it.
-Set your terminal to the `...../kubernetes/jobs` directory. (similar to how we did this in previous labs.
+* Create a directory called `jobs` within `cw_labs/kubernetes` directory.

+* Set your terminal's current working directory to the newly created `jobs` directory, either via `vs code` or `cd` on bash. (similar to how we did this in previous labs.
 If in doubt, take a look at 00_setup.md)

 ---